 Then Elizabeth Edwards got a hold of this remixable Tilt Brush sketch, adding some more character and really starting to give the work some legs.

-Suddenly Danny Bittman jumped into the mix and just went to town.
+Suddenly Dani Bittman jumped into the mix and just went to town.
 Mr. Hot Dog now had friends and looked to be on top of the world.

 But it’s not a good story unless there’s a villain in the picture.
 Jeremy Cowles must have been drooling ketchup to get this one in.